-Although it is on the rare side, there are situations that may cause a dismissal of an expert witness due to conflict of interest.
+Though rare, there are situations that may cause a dismissal of an expert witness due to conflict of interest.
 When in litigation, it is imperative to have subject matter experts with proper technical expertise, academic credentials, accomplishments, reliable background and personality match.
-Our litigation support will know when to alert opposing parties of a conflict or source proper expert witnesses.
+Legal representation should leverage IP litigation support to best prepare for potential conflict of interest situations for witnesses.

 Proper Selection of an Expert Witness

-GHB Intellect goes through extensive steps to preserve expert witness ethics and provide the highest level of expertise to clients.
+GHB Intellect goes through extensive measures to preserve expert witness ethics and provide the highest level of expertise to clients.

 First, the extent to which an expert has the experience and credentials necessary to have “probative value” in a case is of paramount importance and GHB Intellect records these aspects for each of its experts.
 These records include academic credentials accomplishments, such as degrees or certifications and publications.
 Also, professional experience is evaluated to be sure that, should the case require it, the person has adequate industry/academic experience to be an effective and reputable expert witness.
 These measures ensure that the testifying expert is “fit for the purpose” of the particular litigation case and avoids the risk of disqualification.

 Second, the expert witness candidate is vetted for potential conflicts of interest with respect to the parties involved in the case.
 There are subtleties in this area that may create conflicts that are sometimes not recognized by the experts themselves.
 As such, probative questioning regarding their past and present engagements and litigation/IPR cases are necessary to make sure no potential conflict is overlooked.
 Occasionally, the client is consulted during the vetting process.
 Our goal is to make sure our clients can trust us in our vetting process.